bbauska/UC-Davis-Inter-jQuery/readme.md

 of different ways, and my hope is that you will take this and run with it and do some interesting things with it.
-I&apos;ve given you some ideas for some things you could do that are not too hard and some that are more challenging if you really want to try to do them.
+I&apos;ve given you some ideas for some things you could do that are not too hard and some that are more challenging if you really want to try to do them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 690. easy ways to extend the game (module 4.14) (348) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center">